Need Cash Before Your Next Paycheck? Options for Getting Money Before Payday

 By using a credit card, you can run the risk of maxing out your credit limit or incurring more debt than what you’re able to pay back.
 This could negatively impact your credit score and increase your debt overall.
 If you’re going to use a credit card, try to use it on expenses that you can payoff within a month, so that you can avoid interest fees.

 Another borrowing option would be to consider a personal loan.
 Depending on how you plan to use the money, personal loans can vary widely in amounts.
 Generally, personal loans are not a quick solution for access to cash since the process can require an application and loan approval before the funds are deposited into your account.

 If you qualify for a loan, you will have to take responsibility for covering any associated fees and interest that may apply.
 Like using a credit card, you will need to use caution, and not borrow above your means, and stick to a repayment plan.
 In most cases, if you take out a personal loan from a bank or another financial institution, it won't be treated as taxable income, so tax implications are rare but should be considered.

 Eligibility for Standby Cash is based primarily on your checking deposit history with us, not your credit score.
-To qualify, you need $750 or more in monthly deposits to a Huntington personal checking account for three consecutive months.
-Other eligibility requirements apply‡.
-With Standby Cash, your credit score does not impact your access and once you are approved within a few clicks online it is available for immediate transfer into your checking account.
-Once you open Standby Cash, the account and your activity are reported to credit reporting agencies, so your use could positively or negatively affect your credit score.
+To qualify for Standby Cash, you need $1,000 or more in monthly deposits to a Huntington personal checking account for three consecutive months, and an average daily balance of $200 or more in your checking account.
+Other eligibility requirements apply, including your recent overdraft and/or return history‡.
+Qualifying for Standby Cash is based primarily on your checking and deposit history, rather than your credit score.
+Once you open Standby Cash, you can instantly transfer cash to your checking account.
+And you're eligible to make transfers as long as you continue to meet the requirements.
+The account and your activity are reported to credit reporting agencies, so your use could positively or negatively affect your credit score.